Handling Dynamic ARIA States in Modern JavaScript Frameworks

 Embed synchronized ARIA validation into deployment gates to prevent regression without blocking legitimate framework updates.
 Parallelize snapshot validation with build compilation steps to maintain pipeline velocity.

-# GitHub Actions: Parallelized a11y validation with threshold gating
+# GitHub Actions: parallelized a11y validation with threshold gating

 jobs: